Wills

 Can a beneficiary live in a different country?

 Yes.
 There are no geographic restrictions on naming beneficiaries.
-Your executor is responsible for locating beneficiaries and delivering their bequests regardless of where they live.
+Your executor must find all beneficiaries to deliver their bequests regardless of their current location.

 Can I leave my entire estate to a charity?

 Generally yes, but you may be legally required to provide for your spouse and dependents first.
-If you plan to disinherit family members in favor of charities, consider seeking legal advice.
+If you want to exclude your family members from inheritance rights which will go to charities then you need to get professional legal help for this situation.

 What is “ademption”?